 Galerie nEUROPA

-Gallery in Dresden with a focus on contemporary photography from and about Central and Eastern Europe
+Photo gallery in Dresden focussing on contemporary photography from Central and Eastern Europe.

 Vernissage